jamii/zest/design.md

 2
 ```

-If the key is not present in the map then an error is returned:
+If the key is not present in the map then an error is returned.

 ```
 abc: [a: 1, b: 2, c: 3];